 2nd Lt.
 Paul Gambaiana was another USAAF airman sent there.
 Just before D-Day his aircraft went down, the crew “wanted to get back to our base so we attempted to leave Switzerland, and they got us and put us there.
 It was a Swiss concentration camp.
 About the only thing I can remember … we had cabbage soup which was hot water and two leaves of cabbage floating around…The rest I have put away and forgotten.
 I’m trying to forget the whole thing,” Gambaiana said in a telephone interview from his home in Iowa in 2013.

 Most of the Wauwilermoos prisoners had never shared their stories until Mears’s grandson contacted them.
-The “survivors reported filthy living quarters, of skin rashes and boils, all reported that they were underfed.
+The “survivors reported filthy living quarters, skin boils and rashes and all reported that they were underfed.
 Some reported being held in solitary for trying to escape.
-Some went in weighing in the 180s and 190s and came out 50 pounds lighter”.
+Some went in weighing in the 180s and 190s and came out 50 pounds lighter.”

 Although the ICRC inspected the camp on a few occasions, headed by Swiss Army Colonel Auguste Rilliet, the inspection team simply noted that sanitary conditions could be improved, and prisoners were not aware of the length of their sentences or why they were in the camp in the first place.
 Only just prior to the removal of the commandant in September 1945, Rilliet rated the camp conditions unsatisfactory, in spite of the fact that Wauwilermoos was the subject of official protests by the United States, Great Britain, Poland, Italy, and even prevented normalization of diplomatic relations with the USSR.
 This may have been due to a secret agreement between the ICRC and the Swiss Army, which gave the Swiss Army permission to review and censor inspection reports prior to their release to foreign powers.
 Numerous Swiss citizens reported that the conditions at Wauwilermoos were in violation of the 1929 Geneva Conventions, including as below-mentioned, a Swiss Army medical officer, an officer on the Swiss Army’s General Staff, and also by the editors of two Swiss newspapers.

-Already since 1942, several on-site inspections had been made by the Swiss officials.
-For instance Major Humbert, army doctor and head physician in the Seeland district of the Swiss Federal Commissioner of Internment and Hospitalization (FCIH), menitioned in three reports in January and February 1942, the “enormous morbidity” in the penal camp: “The moral atmosphere in the camp is absolutely untenable”.
-Although Major Humbert also noted the despotic punishment catalog and psychological deficits of the commandant of the prison camp, Captain André Béguin, his complaints resulted in no reactions by the authorities, and in February 1942 Humbert was dismissed.
+Already since 1942, several on-site inspections had been made by Swiss officials.
+For instance, Major Humbert, an army doctor and head physician in the Seeland district of the Swiss Federal Commissioner of Internment and Hospitalization (FCIH), mentioned in three reports in January and February 1942, the “enormous morbidity” in the penal camp: “The moral atmosphere in the camp is absolutely untenable.”
+Although Major Humbert also noted the despotic punishment catalogue and psychological deficits of the commandant of the prison camp, Captain André Béguin, his complaints resulted in no reactions by the authorities, and in February 1942 Humbert was dismissed.

 I am passionate about my site and I know you all like reading my blogs.
 I have been doing this at no cost and will continue to do so.
 All I ask is for a voluntary donation of $2, however if you are not in a position to do so I can fully understand, maybe next time then.
 Thank you.
 To donate click on the credit/debit card icon of the card you will use.
 If you want to donate more then $2 just add a higher number in the box left from the PayPal link.
 Many thanks.